CraigThomasParsons/Projects/README.md

 This repository contains the code to run the Chat-First Project Manager application.
 The chat doesn't connect to chatGPT first to have a conversation, you need to share conversations with the Projects application after creating them, then it will sync the conversation locally.
+In the future I want to recreate the ChatGPT experience in this local application.

 ## Database Source of Truth (Important)